Fill out marriage dissolution forms

 - Petitioner

-- The spouse who initiates the divorce by filing the petition with the court.
-The other spouse is called the 'Respondent.'
+- The spouse who initiates the legal process by filing the initial petition for dissolution of marriage with the court.

 - Respondent